quynquyn/lessons/_lessons/class1/lesson12.md

 ## 2. Where
-{% include player2.html identifier="examples2" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="examples2" class=page.class lesson=page.lesson %}

 1. **Where do you usually go on your vacation, Robert?**
 - **I usually go to Canada in the summer**